 The Barbers’ Company has been affiliated to the unit, based at Training Ship Constant in Tooting, since 2006.
 This is one of 400 similar units throughout the UK designed to give young people instruction on a naval theme.
 Units work in partnership with the Royal Navy and receive corporate support from commercial shipping companies and the Maritime sector.
 The core purpose is to celebrate Britain’s maritime heritage and contribute to its future development by supporting young people as Sea Cadets.

 Throughout its history the unit has been one of the top level units in the London Area – its motto is “First in Town” — with many efficiency awards since the award system began in 1948 in the shape of pennants and burgees.

 The mission of 256 Fd Hosp (V) is to provide medically trained force elements to operations worldwide in order to support the UK contribution to a national, NATO or multi-national forces.
 It is also able to deploy a 200 bed medical facility with four operating theatres – which, at its largest, requires the equivalent of 6 football pitches of real estate.
-The Barbers’ Company is affiliated to B Detachment of the Field Hospital which is based in Kensington.
+The Barbers’ Company exercises its affiliation through B Detachment of the Field Hospital which is based in Kensington.

 During the Gulf War and subsequently during operations in Afghanistan, the unit deployed as a formed body and established a field hospital, often working alongside allies.
 Additionally, the unit has provided countless individual reinforcements on numerous operations throughout the world.